 Suppose that the right hand limit is an immoveable wall.
 As discussed above, the wave is inverted on reflection so, in each "photograph", the blue plus green adds up to zero on the right hand boundary.
 The reflected (green) wave has the same frequency and amplitude but is travelling in the opposite direction.

 At the fixed end they add to give no motion - zero displacement: after all it is this condition of immobility which causes the inverted reflection.
 But if you look at the red line in the animation or the diagram (the sum of the two waves) you'll see that there are other points where the string never moves!
 They occur half a wavelength apart.
 These motionless points are called nodes of the vibration, and they play an important role in nearly all of the instrument families.
 Halfway between the nodes are antinodes: points of maximum motion.
-But note that these peaks are not travelling along the string: the combination of two waves travelling in opposite directions produces a standing wave.
+But note that these peaks are not travelling along the string: the combination of these two waves travelling in opposite directions produces a standing wave.

 This is shown in the animation and the figure.
 Note the positions (nodes) where the two travelling waves always cancel out, and the others (antinodes) where they add to give an oscillation with maximum amplitude.

-You could think of this diagram as a representation (not to scale) of the fifth harmonic on a string whose length is the width of the diagram.
+You could think of this diagram as a representation (not to scale) of the sixth harmonic on a string whose length is the width of the diagram.
 This brings us to the next topic.

 The string on a musical instrument is (almost) fixed at both ends, so any vibration of the string must have nodes at each end.
 Now that limits the possible vibrations.
-For instance the string with length L could have a standing wave with wavelength twice as long as the string (wavelength λ = 2L) as shown in the first sketch in the next series.
+For instance, the string with length L could have a standing wave with wavelength twice as long as the string (wavelength λ = 2L) as shown in the first sketch in the next series.
 This gives a node at either end and an antinode in the middle.

 This is one of the modes of vibration of the string ("mode of vibration" just means style or way of vibrating).
 What other modes are allowed on a string fixed at both ends?
-Several standing waves are shown in the next sketch.
+Several standing waves are indicated in the next sketch.

 Let's work out the relationships among the frequencies of these modes.
 For a wave, the frequency is the ratio of the speed of the wave to the length of the wave: f = v/λ.
-Compared to the string length L, you can see that these waves have lengths 2L, L, 2L/3, L/2.
+Compared with the string length L, you can see that these waves have lengths 2L, L, 2L/3, L/2.
 We could write this as 2L/n, where n is the number of the harmonic.

 The fundamental or first mode has frequency f1 = v/λ1